click to download programme in pdf format

 Ageing and Lifestyles Transformations in the Mediterranean: Data and Issues

-in Social Sciences
+in Social Science

 Thierry Blöss, sociologist (Aix-Marseille University, UMR LEST) Chief scientist ANR SODEMOMED